yast/yast-storage-ng/doc/partitioner_ui/feature-subvolumes.md

 operation mode, its usage quotas and (in extreme cases) even its own RAID mode.

-Last but not least, a given set of subvolumes can become "shadowed" if a separate filesystem is mounted in a way that makes them not longer relevant.
+Last but not least, a given set of subvolumes can become "shadowed" if a separate filesystem is mounted in a way that makes them no longer relevant.
 For example, imagine a root Btrfs filesystem with the subvolumes `/home`, `/var/lib` and `/var/cache`.
 If a separate partition is then formatted and mounted in `/var`, two of the subvolumes will become irrelevant because they cannot be accessed.